GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

   ```

 * **Initialization**
-  : initialization is assigning the initial value to the construct, simply the *first* definition.
-The first definition is generally done on the same time when declaring the construct.
-Hence, initialization is commonly thought by people as *declaration + definition*, but is not always true.
+  : an initialization is assigning the initial value to the construct, simply the *first* definition.
+The first definition is generally done at the same time when declaring the construct.
+Hence, initialization is commonly thought by people as *declaration + definition* but is not always true.

 Variable is not data-type fixed, allowing developers to change the value whatever and whenever using a single variable.